50ButtonsEach/fliclib-linux-dist/README.md

 If you get the error message "D-Bus setup failed: Name already in use" when starting bluetoothd you can try "ps aux | grep blue" and then "sudo kill " for the appropriate process.

 Your bluetooth controller may be down for various reasons.
 Verify that it's up with ```hciconfig```, and if needed bring it up with ```sudo hciconfig hci0 up```

+If you get the error message `Failed to start scan: GDBus.Error:org.bluez.Error.NotReady: Resource Not Ready, 36`, make sure to power on your bluetooth adapter via `bluetoothctl`, `power on`